yoshihiromaed/FastImplementation-BilateralFilter/README.md

 ## Overview
 The code is fast implementation of bilateral filtering, non-local filtering, gaussian range filtering, bilateral non-local means filtering.

-The implementation is based on their naive algorithms; thus, accelerate algorithms, such as separable approaches and constant time algorithms, are not employed.
+The implementation is based on their naive algorithms; thus, their acceleration algorithms, such as separable approaches and constant time algorithms, are not employed.

 The code is written in C++ with SIMD intrinsic (SSE/AVX/AVX2/AVX512) and "Concurrency" parallel optimization.